EvelynG382020/VersionFinalProyectoFullStack/README.md

 Landing page for users that not to register and just can read about the platform.

 This platform is for broker that needs always register all their process.
-Also, have access a diferent pages how your web, SII, Tesorería GR, Firmar en linea contratos, Calculo Ipc para arriendos.
+Also, have access a diferent pages how your web, SII, Tesorería GR, sign contracts online, Calculo Ipc for renters.